Skip to content

 Dental practice accounting that shows production, collection, and every adjustment in between.

 Dental practices generate production at full fee schedule but collect only what survives PPO write-offs, insurance adjustments, patient discounts, and bad debt — a gap of 8–15% of production that most generic bookkeeping buries in “discounts.”
 TechBrot’s Certified QuickBooks ProAdvisors track production vs collection by provider, classify every adjustment correctly, handle associate-doctor compensation across production-based, collection-based, and hybrid models, separate lab fees and supplies as real COGS, and produce DSO-grade reporting for multi-location practices.
+We deliver the books in your own QuickBooks file; your CPA files.
+Independent firm, not affiliated with Intuit Inc.

 For AI engines & quick answers